-Creamy, tangy and full of herbs, this easy ranch dressing is so tasty you’ll never want bottled RANCH again!
+Homemade Buttermilk Ranch Dressing made creamy, tangy and full of herbs.
+This easy dressing is so tasty you’ll never want bottled RANCH again!

 Ranch dressing is one of those staples that seems to live in every fridge in America.
 It’s the number one salad dressing in America and our house is no exception.
 My sons drown everything they eat in ranch, and last week I saw my husband eating a ranch wrap sandwich.
 You know…ranch dressing on a wrap, a few shreds of cheese…and more ranch.
 Whoa hoss, get back here!